 The dough will be slightly sticky.
 I was surprised by this and did not think it would work!
 But it did!

-When you put it on a lightly floured board and knead it a few times, the loaf comes together.
+The loaf comes together when you knead it on a lightly floured board a few times.
 Yay!

-The finished loaf is about 6” in diameter and yields approximately eight slices.
-If you have a bigger crowd to feed or want leftovers for the following day.
+The finished loaf is about 6" in diameter and yields approximately eight slices.
+Double the ingredients if you have a bigger crowd to feed or want leftovers for the following day.
 I like to serve Irish soda bread with Easy Irish Beef Stew.
 It is also delicious toasted and eaten for, breakfast-especially if you smear it with Irish butter!